THE ABSOLUTE TEN BEST BARS IN THE FLORIDA KEYS

 THE CARIBBEAN CLUB - MM 104 Bayside, Key Largo

 The Caribbean Club is an incredible bar, very much like The Green Parrot, only with a spectacular view of Blackwater Sound as its backyard.
 Built in the 1938 as a fishing camp, nine years later the Bogart/Bacall movie “Key Largo” was filmed there.
 Another bar where it’s a bar only, there’s no food.
 Dogs welcome.
 Fireplaces on either end get use in the winter months.
-Live music at night, closes at 4am.
+Live music at night, closes at 4am. they do it the old fashioned way: Cash only.
 “If The Walls Could Talk Rating” 10+

 CAPTAIN TONY’S SALOON – 423 Greene St, Key West